“You've got to know when to hold 'em

 If anyone out there is contemplating taking a step towards New and Unfamiliar territory, I cannot over state how awesome it feels to just TRY IT.
 Dabble a toe if it’s overwhelming, what’s the worst that can happen?
 Maybe you experience heart ache, maybe you stumble a bit, but there is a good chance that you won't lose a limb and you’ll survive.
 Better yet, what if you actually rocked the shit out venturing outside of your bubble?!

 Can you imagine what letting go of Can’t or Shouldn’t would feel like to you?

 Living life without regrets or What If’s?

 That effervescent warmth, the gratification that you trusted your gut and succeeded on every level you only dreamt of?
 Holy crap that could be one of the most liberating feelings in the world and I’d bet the damn house that you can rock the shit out of anything if you fully trust in yourself and your strength.
 All said and done, It’s all YOUR choice.

 Do you in whatever way that feels right for you.
 Stand firm, lay down, start a dance troupe, do nothing, say hello to a stranger, go to college, buy a farm, move to Antarctica, there is no wrong way to do your life.
 You have freedom of choice to take a different path, any time, to anywhere.
 Big, short, weird, stinky or slippery, it's all good because it is your decision to take a seat at the table.
 The size of the wager doesn't matter, you just gotta take a gamble in order to reap the rewards.
-Can’t win if you don’t play.
+You can’t win if you don’t play.